decrypto-org/blockchain-course/README.md

 ## CLI Usage

-The CLI provides various functionalities to aid in the development of exercises without the need of API or APP deployment.
-Be aware that the CLI depends on the DBMS used by the course so any database instructions must be executed beforehand.
+The CLI provides various functionalities to aid in the development of exercises, without the need of API or APP deployment, and provide useful statistics.
+If only want to create and test assignments you do not need to install any DBMS.

 ### Usage